FREE ITEM

 [PL 3]

-Originally the standard battle rifle of the Mexican armed forces, the Chicxulub would also be widely exported to Central American governments and militias.
-Stockpiles of these weapons would survive the Flash due to Mexico being relatively out of harm's way during the nuclear exchange, and soon it would be exported north to the Greater Texas Republic, which also exported the surplus to the Northeastern Union, being seen in hands of NEAF soldiers operating in hot climates as it excels in dealing with heat.
+Originally the standard battle rifle of the Mexican armed forces, the Chicxulub would be widely exported to Central American governments and militias.
+Stockpiles of these weapons would survive the Flash due to Mexico being relatively out of harm's way during the nuclear exchange, and it soon would be exported north to the Greater Texas Republic, which then exported the surplus to the Northeastern Union.
+The rifle's overengineered heat dispersion design means it's commonly seen in the hands of NEAF soldiers operating in hot climates.

 BASE TOOL: FCA-64